stacs-cp/Demystify-Visualiser/README.md

 5. Run `npm install`
 6. Run `npm start`
 7. Run `npm run backend`
-8. The web application will be available at `localhost:3000/demystify/` (note the trailing slash is important)
+8. The web application will be available at `localhost:3000/demystify`

 ## How to Run (Including Live Features)